informatics-isi-edu/webauthn/doc/rest_api.md

 # Webauthn's REST API

-Webauthn's REST API supports six endpoints (note: the endpoint names are
+Webauthn's REST API supports these endpoints:
 * Endpoints that are typically used during end-user sessions
   * preauth - used for handling any required pre-authentication setup.
   * session - used for authenticating end-users, establishing sessions, and discovering information about logged-in users.